Diacod-I/congeny/README.md

 # Breast Cancer Detection Model
-Analysis of Breast Cancer Data and Binary Classification model using Tensorflow 2.0
+Analysis of Breast Cancer Data and Binary Classification model using Tensorflow 2.0.<br>
+This involves analysis on the UCI Machine Learning Repository Breast Cancer Wisconsin Dataset, offered through ScikitLearn, as well as a Basic Sequential Classification Model for detecting Benign and Malignant Tumours.<br>
+The followiing is a link to the dataset:<br>https://goo.gl/U2Uwz2